spazznolo/spazznolo.github.io/_posts/2022-03-29-goalie-consistency.md

 <h5> The effect of inter-game consistency on expected standing points </h5>
 </p>
 <p>
 Here’s an illustration: Imagine you’re the General Manager of a hockey team in a league where every single player and goalie is equally skilled.
 Since all players are equal, all teams are equal too.
-Now, a special opportunity comes up where you get to decide between four equally skilled goalies who have different levels of consistency.
+Now, a special opportunity comes up where you get to decide between eight equally skilled goalies who have different levels of consistency.
 </p>
 <p>
 Goalie A always plays average, no matter what.
 Goalie B plays half his games slightly above average, and the other half slightly below average.
 Goalie C plays half his games a little better than B’s good games, and the other half a little worse than B’s bad games.
+And so on...
 </p>
 <p>
 Which do you want to play for you?
 </p>
 <p>
 In order to decide, it helps to understand the underlying structure of goals in hockey.
-Goals have been <a href="http://www.hockeyanalytics.com/Research_files/Poisson_Toolbox.pdf">shown</a> to follow a Poisson process.
+Goals have been <a href="http://www.hockeyanalytics.com/Research_files/Poisson_Toolbox.pdf">shown</a> to follow a <a href="https://en.wikipedia.org/wiki/Poisson_distribution">Poisson process</a>.
 Many simulations have shown just how closely goals follow the Poisson over time.
 Not only is this a clean approximation, it can also easily be simulated.
 </p>
 <p>
 In this simulation, the number of goals a goalie allows will be represented by a set of poisson distributions, and the expected quality of play will be represented by the poisson’s expected rate of occurrences, such that in an average game, a goalie is expected to allow around 3 goals; in a slightly below average game around 3.25 goals; below average around 3.50, and so on…